samuel-carleial/samuel-carleial.github.io/content/home/teaching.md

 +++

-I worked as a teaching assistant in the following courses:
+I worked as a teaching assistant in:

-- Compact course - Plant Physiology (120h)
+- Compact course in Plant Physiology
+- Biological Sciences at distance education
 - Plant Anatomy and Morphology